 The Park was gifted to the town of Shepton Mallet, by John Kyte Collett in 1906.
-It is believed that as a boy, John Collett, was told off for playing in the fields that were privately owned at the time.
+As a boy, John Collett, was told off for playing in the fields that were privately owned at the time.
 After many years the land started to be auctioned off and John Collett accumulated several lots of land and presented them as a gift to the town as the park that we know and love.
-Every year we hold Collett Festival in the Park to celebrate the giving of this wonderful gift.
+Every year we hold Collett Park Day to celebrate the giving of this wonderful gift.

 The Park has a full calendar of events and activities.
 See the Latest News on the homepage for updates on what’s on.
-If you would like to use the Park for your event or activity, please contact the Town Council Office
+If you would like to use the Park for your own event or activity, please contact the Town Council Office.
+A copy of the Collett Park users policy can be found HERE.

-Park facilities: Cafe with outdoor seating & programme of events, toilets (incl. disabled), defibrillator on toilet block, 2 play areas, outdoor gym, bandstand, large naturally fed pond, ball game area.
+Park facilities: Café with outdoor seating & programme of events, toilets (incl. accessible), defibrillator on toilet block, two play areas, outdoor gym, bandstand, large naturally fed pond, ball game area.
+Also now installed are bike racks and a water re-fill station, Collett Park is part of the national water re-fill scheme.

 Do you love Collett Park?